muziejus/javascripting-english-major/10-leaflet.md

 fill. `L.circle`, `L.polygon`, and `L.polyline` all inherit these options from the Leaflet `Object` `L.path`, and Leaflet provides a list of [all of that `Object`’s options](http://leafletjs.com/reference-1.2.0.html#path) that you can look at to style your lines and polygons as you like.
-Similarly, there are to `Object`s I don’t mention that you might like to look up.
+Similarly, there are two `Object`s I don’t mention that you might like to look up.
 Instead of `L.marker`s, you can use [`L.circleMarker`s](http://leafletjs.com/reference-1.2.0.html#circlemarker) (I actually prefer them), and there is also a vanilla [`L.rectangle`](http://leafletjs.com/reference-1.2.0.html#rectangle) `Object`, similar to what we built for the `tenThousandthPolygon` above.
+Circlemarkers will return in a later chapter.

 </section>
 <section id="exercises">
 ## Exercises

 1. Create two new files, `derive.html` and `derive.js`.
-Have them include a Leaflet map with your two dérives you made for class drawn on them.
-Or it can be two walks, if you’re not in my class.
+Have them include a Leaflet map with the two dérives you made for class drawn on them.
+Or it can be two walks you’ve taken, if you’re not in my class.
 The dérives should be different colors.
 Save, commit, and push to GitHub when you’re done.

 </section>